 Gastroenterology and Hepatology from Bed to Bench,

-Aim: The aim of this study was to investigate sequence variations in the C-terminus of latent membrane protein 1 (LMP1) in Epstein-Barr virus (EBV) isolates from Iranian patients with chronic gastritis or gastric cancer (GC).
+Aim: The current study aimed to investigate sequence variations in the C-terminus of latent membrane protein 1 (LMP1) in Epstein-Barr virus (EBV) isolates from Iranian patients with chronic gastritis or gastric cancer (GC).

-Background: EBV is an important member of gammaherpesviruses that causes persisting latent human infection.
-LMP1 is the essential viral oncoprotein that is a key element for B cells immortalization.
-LMP1 contains of a small twenty-four amino acid cytoplasmic N-terminal region, six transmembrane segments and a two hundred amino acid cytoplasmic C-terminal domain.
-Most LMP1-mediated signal transduction events are moderated by some functional parts of cytoplasmic C-terminal domain.
-Sequence variations of LMP1 gene have been described in numerous EBV-isolates.
+Background: LMP1 is the essential viral oncoprotein that is a key element in the immortalization of B cells.
+It contains a small twenty-four amino acid cytoplasmic N-terminal region, six transmembrane segments, and a two hundred amino acid cytoplasmic C-terminal domain.
+Most LMP1-mediated signal transduction events are moderated by some functional parts of the cytoplasmic C-terminal domain.

-Methods: This study included 32 EBV positive biopsy tissues from patients with gastric cancer and patients with chronic gastritis.
+Methods: Thirty-two EBV positive biopsy tissues were obtained from patients with gastric cancer and patients with chronic gastritis.
 The C-terminal nucleotide sequences of LMP1 were amplified using nested-PCR and analyzed by DNA sequencing.

-Results: In the carboxyl-terminal site of patients was observed 4 to 8 copies of the 11 repeat elements (codon 254–302) and there was no relationship between the number of repeat sequences and disease status.
-The 30-bp deletion corresponding to codon 345–354 of the B95-8 strain was observed in 34% isolates and remaining samples were non-deleted.
-In group of gastric cancer, a high number of 33-bp repeats (>5 repeats) was observed in 30-bp-deletion (100%) than non-deleted (42%) isolates and the difference was also statistically significant.
-In addition, the analysis revealed that a gastritis isolate may be result of recombination between Alaskan and China1 strains.
+Results Four to eight copies of the 11 repeat elements (codon 254–302) were observed in the carboxyl-terminal site of patients, but no relationship was found between the number of repeat sequences and disease status.
+The 30-bp deletion corresponding to codon 345–354 of the B95-8 strain was observed in 34% of isolates, and the remaining samples were non-deleted.
+In the gastric cancer group, a higher number of 33-bp repeats (≥5 repeats) was observed in 30-bp-deletion (100%) than in non-deleted (42%) isolates, and the difference was statistically significant.
+Analysis revealed that a gastritis isolate may be the result of recombination between Alaskan and China1 strains.

-Conclusion: Overall, our results showed no association between the C-terminal sequence variations of LMP1 and malignant or non-malignant isolate origin.
+Conclusion: Overall, the current results showed no association between C-terminal sequence variations of LMP1 and malignant or non-malignant isolate origin.